top of page

 Fellow on International Relations

-Celina Chen is a high school freshman at Menlo School.
+Celina Chen is a high school sophmore at Menlo School.
 She is a dedicated student and an experienced Congressional Debater of 5 years with an interest in American politics and international relations.
 Involved in student government, leadership and political activism, she hopes to promote political awareness in her community and become a national politician in the future.

 1701627413790_edited.jpg